Mathematical derivation and verification of the amplitude of LISA's interferometric signals on an ultra-stable interferometer testbed: Setup

 Each \ac{qpr} segment must satisfy an input-equivalent current noise density requirement $\tilde i_\text{en}(f) < 2$ \pasqrthz within the \ac{lisa} heterodyne band.
 An expression valid for beat note frequencies in this band is given in \cref{eq::tia-eq-in-current-noise} from \cite{german_thesis}, noting its explicit frequency dependence:

-where the subscript ACE denotes the active circuit element used as the amplifier; $\tilde i_\text{ACE}$, $\tilde e_\text{ACE}$ and $C_\text{ACE}$ represent its current noise density, voltage noise density, and input capacitance, respectively. $C_\text{PD}$ is the \ac{pd} (or \ac{qpd} segment)'s capacitance, $R_\text{F}$ is the feedback resistance of the \ac{tia}, $k_B$ is the Boltzmann constant and $T$ is the temperature of the \ac{tia}.
+where the subscript ACE denotes the active circuit element used as the amplifier; $\tilde i_\text{ACE}$, $\tilde e_\text{ACE}$ and $C_\text{ACE}$ represent its current noise density, voltage noise density, and input capacitance, respectively. $C_\text{PD}$ is the \ac{pd} (or \ac{qpd} segment)'s capacitance, $R_\text{F}$ is the feedback resistance of the \ac{tia}, $k_B$ is the Boltzmann constant and $T$ is the temperature of the \ac{tia}, which both for \ac{lisa} and \ac{tdobs} is room temperature $\sim$\,300\,K.

 Minimizing this electronic noise requires careful optimization of both the \ac{tia} and the \acp{qpd}.
 In particular, the \ac{qpd}-segment's capacitance must be kept as small as possible to avoid noise increases at higher heterodyne frequencies.
 Since $C_\text{PD}\propto r_\text{QPD}^2$, where $r_\text{QPD}$ is the \ac{qpd} radius, this constrains the detector's size, and further introduces a trade-off with the \ac{dws} gain~\cite[Section~III]{alvise_2024}.